Xavi Pascual (basketball): Zenit Saint Petersburg

 In February 2020, Pascual took over as the head coach of Zenit Saint Peterburg of the VTB United League and the EuroLeague.
 Replacing fellow Catalan Joan Plaza on the job, he initially signed until the end of the season.
 After turning around the team's negative record in the 2020-21 EuroLeague and managing to qualify for the Euroleague Playoffs for the first time in club history, Pascual signed a contract extension for two more seasons in April 2021.
 The following season, Pascual led Zenit to its first major title, the 2021-22 VTB United League.
 Pascual extended his contract with Zenit twice in the following seasons, finding success winning two consecutive Supercups (2022 and 2023) and a Russian Cup (2024).
 His tenure at Zenit finally ended in June 2025, after five seasons and four trophies won with the Russians.

 Return to FC Barcelona

 After the dismissal of Joan Peñarroya during the 2025–26 season, Pascual was announced as the new FC Barcelona coach on 13 November 2025, returning 9 years after his previous stint.
 On 17 October 2025, he signed his new contract in the presence of club president Joan Laporta.
 The contract tied Pascual to the Catalans until 2028.
+In April 2026, Pascual became Barcelona's second coach to ever reach 300 victories in the Liga ACB after Aíto García Reneses.
+At the time of reaching this milestone, Pascual was the coach with the best overall win percentage to ever do so in the competition.
+After announcing his departure before the end of the season, Pascual activated his contract's release clause on July 14, 2026.

+Dubai Basketball

+On July 14, 2026, Pascual was announced as the new head coach of Dubai Basketball of the ABA League and EuroLeague.